jotaijs/jotai-optics/README.md

 This is based on this issue:
 https://github.com/pmndrs/jotai/issues/44

-We've got Prisms, Lenses, Isos and of course Equivalences.
+We've got Prisms, Lenses, Isos, Traversals and of course Equivalences.

 ## Usage
 ```